briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 - <u>Directory Traversal</u>: a web server vulnerability that lets an attacker have access to files and directories outside the web root folder by manipulating file paths (i.e. " ../ " )
     - Its not an attack but it is a web server vulnerability
+    - Attackers may hide directory traversal attempts by using 52e%2e%2f to represent ../
+    - File Inclusion is a type of traversal where an attacker can download files or upload an executable or script to open a backdoor

 # Cryptographic Attacks